 When the grass and weeds first start to grow or you first see signs of snail slime trails and small holes in the leaves, the most effective pest control is a combination of methods.

 1. Cut down tall grass and weeds near your vegetable garden.
 Snails and slugs love tall grasses and it is best to get rid of all grasses and weeds.
 Kill off the grasses with weed killer or pull it out.
 Salt and bleach will also kill off grasses.
 If the weeds are in an area where you will be planting, do not use this method, as it will sterilize the ground making it difficult to grow new plants.
 It will also kill off any plants that that you want to keep!
 After the weeds are removed, apply an organic seed killer.
 Seed killer will kill off any grass seed still in the ground.
-You will not be able to plant vegetable seeds or flower seeds, but you will be able to plant existing plants in the area where the seed killer is applied.
-2. Sprinkle fireplace wood ash over your plants once per week.
-It will repell the snails and slugs, and will add beneficial nitrogen to the soil.
+You will not be able to plant vegetable seeds or flower seeds, but you will be able to plant existing plants in the area where the seed killer is applied.5.
+Apply Sluggo pet safe snail bait.
+The drawback is that it is more expensive than the toxic bait.
+It can also get moldy when wet.
+But, it is safe and will not harm small children and pets.
+It is also very effective in controling snails and slugs in the garden.

 6. Apply Deadline.
 Deadline is toxic just like the regular snail bait, but it can be applied to the edge of pots and container gardens in areas where children and pets cannot reach.
 I grow a lot of my potted plants up on a grow table and apply salt on the ground.
 This is also effective.